Make an impact on students and schools in the vibrant and passionate community by seeking a teaching job in New York City.

 Make an Impact in New York

-Over 7,000 extraordinary leaders have joined Teach For America New York in its nearly three decades, bringing new creativity and talent into its classrooms and community.
+Since it's founding in 1990, over 7,000 extraordinary leaders have joined Teach For America New York, bringing new creativity and talent into its classrooms and community.

 We have created long-lasting relationships with educators, community organizations, and leaders in order to create lasting change in Manhattan, Brooklyn, and the Bronx.
 Corps members and alumni teachers taught more than 160,000 students in the 2018-19 school year, meeting critical needs by teaching in neighborhoods and subjects that struggle to attract talent.

-As a TFA New York corps member, you’ll join a network of leaders who reflect the wide diversity of NYC and serves the city in countless ways, including nearly 400 who serve as school systems leaders, principals, assistant principals, and deans; 12 elected officials; and 20 social innovators and entrepreneurs.
+As a TFA New York corps member, you’ll join a network of leaders who reflect the wide diversity of NYC and serves the city in countless ways, including hundreds who serve as school systems leaders, principals, assistant principals, and deans; elected officials; and social innovators and entrepreneurs.